For more information on Tuition and Fees, please review the Student Financial Services website (hyperlink Student Financial Services with:

-Active Duty U.S./Canadian Armed Forces and their Dependents.
-Military Certification waivers can be used by U.S. and Canadian military to qualify for in-state tuition rates.
-The Certification Forms are available in the Office of the Registrar (Main Hall room 108).
+Active Duty U.S./Canadian Armed Forces and their Dependents: Military Certification waivers can be used by U.S. and Canadian military to qualify for in-state tuition rates.
+The Military Certification Forms are available in the Office of the Registrar (Main Hall, Room 108).
 These forms must be certified by the Base Education Office.
-Students who receive in-state rates under this residency exception must demonstrate their entitlement by the first day of the semester (see Deadlines).
+Students who receive in-state rates under this residency exception must demonstrate their entitlement by the first day of the semester.
 If the active duty military member's status changes, the student must notify the Tuition Classification Officer immediately.
 Failure to notify the University of a change in status may result in retroactive tuition charges and/or disciplinary action, including suspension or expulsion from the University.

 *Note for Military Personnel/Dependents Planning to Become a Colorado Resident*